unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 ```

 :::success Congratulations!
-You just configured your Partner account to process payments and automatically configure crypto records using a Redirect URL.
+You just configured your Partner account to process payments and automatically configure resolution records using a Redirect URL.
 :::

 <embed src="/snippets/_discord.md" />